Back to Insights

 • User Feedback Loops: Direct input on agent performance.

 Consider integrating OpenTelemetry for distributed tracing and connecting with modern monitoring platforms like Prometheus or Grafana for enhanced observability.
-As of 2025, OpenTelemetry has introduced new features for improved integration with AI agents, and Prometheus and Grafana have also seen updates that enhance monitoring capabilities.
+As of 2026, OpenTelemetry has released version 1.25.0, which supports advanced context propagation and improved integration with AI agents.
+Additionally, Prometheus 2.65.0 and Grafana 10.5.0 offer enhanced UI and alerting capabilities.

 3. Human-in-the-Loop Safeguards